 The Sub-Committee may wish to consider the following items for its programme of work for 2019-2020, compiled by the secretariat on the basis of proposals discussed under various agenda items.

 (a) Explosives and related matters (including review of test series 6 ; improvement of test series 8 ; review of tests in parts I, II and III of the Manual of Tests and Criteria ; UN standard detonator ; review of packing instructions for explosives ; application of security provisions to explosives N.O.S. ; Test N.1 for readily combustible solids ; review of Chapter 2.1 of the GHS ; energetic samples ; issues related to the definition of explosives ; review of packaging and transport requirements for ANEs);

-(b) Listing, classification and packing (including amendments to the list of dangerous goods and packing instructions; toxicity of UN Nos.
-2248, 2264 and 2357, polymerizing substances, seed cake, category A infectious waste);
+(b) Listing, classification and packing (including amendments to the list of dangerous goods and packing instructions; [toxicity of UN Nos.
+2248, 2264 and 2357, polymerizing substances, seed cake]);

-(c) Electric storage systems (including testing of lithium batteries; hazard-based system for classification of lithium batteries; transport provisions; damaged or defective lithium batteries; and sodium-ion batteries);
+(c) Electric storage systems (including testing of lithium batteries; hazard-based system for classification of lithium batteries; transport provisions; [damaged or defective lithium batteries]; and sodium-ion batteries);

 (d) Transport of gases (including global recognition of UN and non-UN pressure receptacles);